Amid Health Crisis, Trump Administration Advances Rule to Gut Essential Clean Water Protections

-“As communities throughout the country battle a growing public health crisis, this administration is intent on stripping away long-established protections against pollution in the rivers and lakes Americans rely on for drinking water,” said Blan Holman, senior attorney at the Southern Environmental Law Center (SELC) and leader of SELC’s Clean Water Defense Initiative.
+“As communities throughout the country battle a growing public health crisis, this administration is intent on stripping away long-established protections against pollution in the rivers and lakes Americans rely on for drinking water,” said Blan Holman, former senior attorney at the Southern Environmental Law Center (SELC) and leader of SELC’s Clean Water Defense Initiative.
 “At a time when so many Americans are undertaking an unprecedented effort to protect public health, the federal government is recklessly removing the country’s most basic clean water protections.”

 The final rule published in the Federal Register today and announced by the EPA and the Army Corps in January redefines which “waters of the United States” are protected under the Clean Water Act and eliminates clean water protections that have prevented unchecked pollution from entering our waterways and drinking water sources for almost 50 years.

 In finalizing this rule, the EPA is making pollution worse, violating Supreme Court precedent, upending decades of well-established agency practice, and embracing an approach Congress explicitly rejected when it passed the Clean Water Act in 1972 with bipartisan support.
 The agency’s own Science Advisory Board—consisting mostly of scientists appointed by the Trump administration—warned that this rule was inconsistent with established science.